 Overall, the GR III is a bigger upgrade over the GR II than the GR II was over the GR.
 It’s slightly smaller, has better image quality and expanded capabilities, and has simplified controls with the addition of a touch screen.
 But it still stays true to most of the things about the GR range that have made it such a popular choice for street photographers and as incognito cameras for travel photographers.

-You can click on each image to open a full-size version for a closer look, and I’ve included the exposure information in the caption below each photo.
+You can click on each image to open a larger version for a closer look, and I’ve included the exposure information in the caption below each photo.

 Ricoh GR III Accessories & Replacement Parts